£25.00 for registered members

 £35.00 for non members

-(members should sign in first before registering in order to receive the members discount rate).
+(members should sign in first and use the link in the members area to receive the members discount rate).

 If you require information reguarding any of these events please feel free to contact our Seminar organisor here

 All personal data, both electronic and hard copy held by Sussex Counselling and Psychotherapy is kept confidential and secure and is not shared with any person or organisation.
 If seminar tutors need your email address to send you handouts, your permission will be sought beforehand. it will not be an automatic practice to hand over your details to tutors.

 This workshop has been Cancelled due to COVID-19.

 Hopefully we will be able to reschedule when restrictions have eased.

 Sussex Counselling & Psychotherapy Annual General Meeting 2020